deloachtech/alerts/README.md

 ### Setup

 Create an alert HTML class that extends the `AlertHTMLInterface` and implements its methods.
 This class will provide the HTML used to generate the alerts list.
+It should live with your HTML templates for SoC.

 ```php
 // App\AlertHTML.php